 Developed by the Department of Ageing, Disability and Homecare with a focus on supporting Aboriginal people with disability, their carers and families, SOW transitioned to the AHO in 2017 and now works with a more broader remit of vulnerable Aboriginal people and families in need.
 The program has a holistic approach focusing on linking individuals and families to the support they need in the community and with other government and non-government agencies instead of replicating these connections and services.
 It has the capacity to provide supplementary support to clients through flexible brokerage funding.
-In addition, it demonstrates and transfers culturally appropriate skills and behaviours to non-Aboriginal people and families.
+In addition, it demonstrates and transfers culturally appropriate skills and behaviours to non-Aboriginal partner organisations so they can better support and engage with Aboriginal people and families.